-9. Racing Area - The racing area will be in the lower Hudson River and Upper Bay of New York Harbor.

-10. Courses and Marks - J/24 courses will be windward-leeward.
+- 9. Racing Area The racing area will be in the lower Hudson River and Upper Bay of New York Harbor. - 10.
+Courses and Marks J/24 courses will be windward-leeward.
 The first leg is away from the cove in which the clubhouse is located.
 All marks will be orange inflatable cylinders and rounded to port (see Appendix A).
-The course number will be displayed from the race committee boat at the warning signal.

-11. Sail Limitations - Code Flag "Y" means "150% genoas may not be used."
-Code Flag "Z" means "150% genoas & spinnakers may not be used."
+The course number will be displayed from the race committee boat at the warning signal. - 11.
+Sail Limitations For the J/24 class only, Code Flag "Y" means "150% genoas may not be used" and Code Flag "Z" means "150% genoas & spinnakers may not be used."

-12. Starting & Sequence - The Starting Line will be between an orange flag on the Honorable William Wall and the course side of a round yellow inflatable buoy.
-The first signal will be at 6:30pm.
-The sequence will be as follows: 10 minutes before start - Attention Signal - "A" Flag up (horn) 5 minutes before start - Warning Signal - Yellow Flag up and "A" flag down (horn) 4 minute before start - Preparatory Signal - "P" Flag up - (horn) 1 minute before start - "P" Flag down - (horn) Start - Yellow flag down - (horn)
+12. Starting & Sequence - The Starting Line will be between an orange flag on the Honorable William Wall and a round yellow inflatable buoy.
+The first signal will be at 6:25 pm.
+The sequence will be as follows:

+10 minutes before start-Attention Signal- "A" flag up (horn)

+5 minutes before start - Warning Signal - Yellow Flag up and "A" flag down (horn)

+4 minute before start - Preparatory Signal - "P" Flag up - (horn)

+1 minute before start - "P" Flag down - (horn)

+Start - Yellow flag down - (horn)